- About SPD

 - Assist and/or plan events such as SPD open house or caregivers’ appreciation day or other projects as assigned

-- Participate in developmental programmes and supervision for personal and professional growth and development
+- Participate in developmental programs and supervision for personal and professional growth & development

 - Maintain minimum requirements for renewal of membership with professional association